mjunaid249/CRUD-API/README.md

 # Backend API

-This is a backedn api that performs CRUD operations
+This is a backend api that performs CRUD operations